kubernetes/kops/docs/examples/coreos-kops-tests-multimaster.md

 ## COREOS IMAGE INFORMATION:

-CoreOS webpage includes a "json" with the updated list of lattest images: [https://coreos.com/dist/aws/aws-stable.json](https://coreos.com/dist/aws/aws-stable.json)
+CoreOS webpage includes a "json" with the updated list of latest images: [https://coreos.com/dist/aws/aws-stable.json](https://coreos.com/dist/aws/aws-stable.json)

 By using "jq" you can obtain the "ami" for a specific region (change the region "-" for "_" in the following command):